nvrenuf/naughtycamspot/src/content/blog/camsoda-vs-chaturbate-for-beginners.md

 CamSoda usually approves new models within 24 hours if your ID photos are crisp and you list at least one social handle.
 They prefer performers who already have a brand arc.
 Chaturbate can take slightly longer but offers immediate access to a sandbox room where you can rehearse while waiting.

 For both platforms, keep your sign-up screenshots ready.
-The concierge team needs them when you submit the starter kit claim so we can match referral IDs.
+The concierge team needs them when you submit the StartRight kit claim so we can match referral IDs.

 ## Traffic and discovery